virmundi/NewDataForManagers/columns.md

 Of all the NoSQL families, Columnar Storage is the most RDBMS-ish.
 There are rows and there are columns.
 The database knows about column types.
 The key difference is how one has to relearn what a row is.

 Columnar stores have the reputation of being obtuse.
-I think this stems from there general appearance.
+I think this stems from their general appearance.
 It took me multiple tries to understand how they actually work.
 My issue, and I think a lot of people's, is approaching a columnar store as a table store in the RDBMS sense.
 You really have to suspend this mapping.

 Suspended?
 Good.
 Let's look at the system.